17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Silver Queen Gondola

 Take the Silver Queen Gondola to get to the 75-plus mountain ski trails, or just ride it for fun.
-It’s worth a trip in its own right, especially if you’re more into the Apres-Ski than actually strapping into boots yourself.
+After heading up on our last trip, we think it’s worth a trip in its own right, especially if you’re more into the Apres-Ski than actually strapping into boots yourself.

 Get a “foot pass” gondola ticket and climb aboard.
 For a little extra activity, take a winter snowshoe trip once you’re sky high with the Aspen Center for Environmental Studies.